mghamsar/coding-challenge-crawler-b/README.md

 # Objective

-Write a crawler for Megabus Canada that can extract:
+Write a crawler for BoltBus that can extract:
 * list of stops
 * list of routes
 * list of departures